-Hospital staff can collect evidence, check for injuries, and address the possibility of exposure to sexually-transmitted infections.
+Hospital staff can provide medical/forensic care to include assessing for injuries and using photo-documentation to document them, address concerns for pregnancy and sexually transmitted infections, collect evidence, check for injuries, and address the possibility of exposure to sexually transmitted infections/HIV and collect evidence.
+Evidence collection includes swabs and/or clothing collection and is based on timeframe and type of assault.
 If clothing has been changed since the assault, the clothing worn at the time of the assault should be brought to the hospital in a clean, sanitary container such as a clean paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe and may render evidence useless).
 Otherwise, a change of clothing should be brought to the hospital, as the clothing being worn may be kept as evidence.
 The area where the assault occurred should remain undisturbed-leave all sheets, towels, etc. that may bear evidence for law enforcement to collect.